anastasia-po/regression-analysis/README.md

 # Regression Analysis of Spending Behavior

 ## Project Overview
 The dataset that was used for this analysis contains 1010 rows of individuals’ preferences and demographic characteristics.
-The primary focus of this analysis is to identify factors that influence individuals’ spending patterns and to develop an accurate predictive model.
+The **primary focus** of this analysis is to identify factors that influence individuals’ spending patterns and to develop an accurate predictive model.
 The main hypothesis is that **women spend more money on appearance than men**.
 The report demonstrates the results of correlation analysis, simple linear regression, and multiple linear regression.

+---

+## Key Findings
+- Women spend slightly more on appearance than men (**+0.3 points on a 1–5 scale**)
+- Gender alone has **low explanatory power**
+- **Shopping interest is the strongest predictor of spending on appearance**
+- Multiple regression significantly improved model performance (**R² = 0.276**)
+---

+## Tools & Methods
+- Python
+  - pandas
+  - numpy
+  - matplotlib
+  - statsmodels
+  - seaborn

+- Correlation Analysis
+- Simple Linear Regression
+- Multiple Linear Regression
 ---

 ## Dataset Description